 Mr. Porter (Chair), Mr. Mencoff, Mr. Souleles and Mr. Woodrum serve on the nominating and governance committee.
-The nominating and governance committee met two times during 2020.
+Mr. Woodrum will depart from the committee at the time of the 2022 annual meeting.
+The nominating and governance committee met two times during 2021.